Altanastor/object-oriented-programming-in-R/chapters/05_Statistical_models.md

 The `object` parameter is the fitted model, the `parm` contains the parameters we want the confidence intervals for, and if it is missing we should return all the model parameters, and the `level` parameter specify at which confidence levels we want the intervals.

 Again, for a Bayesian model, we have whole distributions and not just confidence intervals, but we can get something similar for our model by getting the quantiles from the marginal distributions for each parameter.
-The parameters are normally distributed and we can get the means and standard deviations from the means and covariance matrix, respectively.
+The parameters are normally distributed, and we can get the means and standard deviations from the means and covariance matrix, respectively.
 After that, we can get the quantiles using the `qnorm` function and construct intervals like this:

 ```{r}
 confint.blm <- function(object, parm, level = 0.95, ...) {